top of page

 In the Northern Hemisphere, south-facing light is the holy grail of residential design.
 The sun is highest in the southern sky.
 Windows facing south receive the most consistent, intense sunlight throughout the day, especially during the winter when the sun is lower.
 This is where your primary living spaces—kitchens, living rooms, and dining areas—should ideally be located.

-2. North-Facing: The Consistent Cool1
+2. North-Facing: The Consistent Cool

 North-facing rooms never receive direct sunlight.
 Instead, they get indirect, diffused ambient light.
 This light is cool, steady, and shadowless.
 While a north-facing living room can feel gloomy in winter, a north-facing home office or art studio is excellent because you won't get glare on screens or uneven lighting.
 It's also the perfect spot for garages, utility rooms, and bathrooms.